-To advertise the multiple interfaces in RTCP, an MPRTP-capable endpoint MUST add the MPRTP Interface Advertisement defined in Figure 13 with the RTCP Sender Report (SR).
-Each unique address is encapsulated in an Interface Advertisement block and contains the IP address, RTP and RTCP port addresses.
+Each unique address is encapsulated in an Interface Advertisement block and contains the IP address, RTP port addresses.
 The Interface Advertisement blocks are ordered based on a decreasing priority level.
-On receiving the MPRTP Interface Advertisement, an MPRTP-capable receiver MUST respond with the set of interfaces (subset or all available) it wants to use.
+On receiving the MPRTP Interface Advertisement, an MPRTPcapable receiver MUST respond with the set of interfaces (subset or all available) it wants to use.

-If the sender and receiver have only one interface, then the endpoints MUST indicate the negotiated single path IP, RTP port and RTCP port addresses.
+If the sender and receiver have only one interface, then the endpoints MUST indicate the negotiated single path IP, RTP port addresses.